periode/digital-culture/sessions/05_economy.md

 So copyright in itself is not technically censorship, as the only reasons for copyright to exist are monetary profit and "the advancement of the arts", but copyright holders were the first to show that you can tie someone's digital identity to someone's legal identity.
 This is what iTunes did: you have a digital product tied to your account.

-The question is also raised about cultural appropriation: how come copyright doesn't apply to Gucci when they copy the style of a homeless person?
+On the one side, the MPAA and RIAA are preserving profit.
+On the other side, copyrighted content does generate value

+as a response, copyleft licenses emerged to preserve the right to copy, remix and re-use:

+- creative commons
+- GNU public license
+- Open Access

 -->

 ---

-Existing copyright is fundamentally against computers[^ref-doctorow].
+Existing copyright laws is fundamentally against computers[^ref-doctorow] since __computers are low-cost copy machines__.

 [^ref-doctorow]: Doctorow, Cory.
 The Coming War on General Computation, IETF, 2012. <https://archive.ieet.org/articles/doctorow201201.html>